bpfman/bpfman/docs/getting-started/example-bpf-k8s.md

 The eBPF bytecode should be loaded by an administrator, not the userspace program itself.

 This section assumes there is already a Kubernetes cluster running and `bpfd` is running in the cluster.
-See [bpfd-operator Quick Start](../developer-guide/operator-quick-start.md) for details on deploying bpfd on a Kubernetes cluster, but the quickest solution is to run a Kubernetes KIND Cluster:
+See [Deploying the bpfd-operator](../developer-guide/operator-quick-start.md) for details on deploying bpfd on a Kubernetes cluster, but the quickest solution is to run a Kubernetes KIND Cluster:

 ```console